- Search The Registry

 - My Account

 She studied drama and graduated from Boston University.
 Woodward is a busy and highly acclaimed actress worldwide.
 She's made numerous guest appearances in TV and film.
 She received a Best Supporting Actress Academy Award nomination for her 1983 performance in the movie "Cross Creek."
 Her TV credits include "Hill Street Blues," "St. Elsewhere," "L.A.
-Law" and "Homicide: Life on the Street."
-Woodward has won Emmy Awards for her television performances in these series, and for the television movie "Miss Evers' Boys."
+Law," and "Homicide: Life on the Street."
+Woodward has won Emmy Awards for her television performances in these series and the movie "Miss Evers' Boys."
 She has also received Emmy nominations for other performances as well.
 She has appeared on stage in "Map of the World" and "A Winter's Tale."

-More recent productions include "Speak Truth to Power," (2000), "American Exile" (2001)as narrator), "The Wild Thornberrys" (2002)"A Wrinkle In Time" (2003 TV Miniseries), "Radio" (2003), "The Forgotten" (2004), "Night Train" (2005), "Beauty Shop "(2005) and "42.4 Percent" (2006).
+More recent productions include "Speak Truth to Power," (2000), "American Exile" (2001)as narrator), "The Wild Thornberrys" (2002), "A Wrinkle In Time" (2003 TV Miniseries), "Radio" (2003), "The Forgotten" (2004), "Night Train" (2005), "Beauty Shop "(2005) and "42.4 Percent" (2006).

 She lives in Santa Monica, CA, with her husband, writer Roderick Spencer.
 They have two adopted children, Mavis and Duncan.